bowmanjd/olf22python/talk.md

 Welcome.
 I am Jonathan Bowman.
 I am a data engineer by day, a hobbyist developer all the time, and I have some experience in IT, in web development, teaching, and consulting.
 My computer history started in 1982 when my family got a Commodore 64 for Christmas.
 My parents only bought us two rather boring games, so we kids were left with blinking cursor and the BASIC programming language.
 That computer became a place to experiment, learn, customize, build, tear down, build again.
 It was an entire world to constantly explore.

-Fast forward to 1999, finishing my Bachelor's degree so I could be a high school English teacher, a geeky cousin of mind told me about Linux.
+Fast forward to 1999, finishing my Bachelor's degree so I could be a high school English teacher, and I heard about Linux.
 Discovering Linux and open source was like cresting a hill and seeing this infinite landscape stretched out.
 Like that old Commodore 64, it was a place to learn and build, but even more open.
 Where information was freely available, and the tools were attainable.

 I became a middle and high school teacher, bringing with me that re-kindled interest in building digital things.
 And I quickly found that this vast open source landscape provided plenty of natural resources for helping others.
 I evolved into being an IT technician at the school where I worked.
 Thrived on offering others direction, pointing them to freely available tools.
 Configuring servers, desktops, web pages to support the adventures that my co-workers and students were on.